-At high coverage indicate, experiments that thiophene adsorbs in a $(\sqrt{3} \times \sqrt{3})R30^{\circ}$ overlayer structure with thiophene molecules standing upright [12, 21].
-In contrast to these findings no exothermic adsorption in such a densely packed monolayer was found by DFT-calculations (E{ad}=+0.056 eV).
+At high coverage, experiments indicate that thiophene adsorbs in a $(\sqrt{3} \times \sqrt{3})R30^\circ$ overlayer structure with thiophene molecules standing upright.
+In contrast to these findings no exothermic adsorption in such a densely packed monolayer was found by DFT-calculations ( $E{ad}$ = +0.056 eV).

-In agreement with previous theoretical studies [28], pyridine was found to adsorb on Au(111) in a vertically oriented manner situated over a top position with the nitrogen atom bound to Au.
-In a (3×3) overlayer structure the vertical orientation has an adsorption energy of -0.28 eV and is about 0.22 eV more stable than the flat orientation.
+In agreement with previous theoretical studies, pyridine was found to adsorb on Au(111) in a vertically oriented manner situated over a top position with the nitrogen atom bound to Au.
+In a $(3 \times 3)$ overlayer structure the vertical orientation has an adsorption energy of -0.28 eV and is about 0.22 eV more stable than the flat orientation.
 Among the flat-lying configurations of the adsorbed pyridine the most stable adsorption site is found for the N-atom again located over a top position.
-However, there is little corrugation as far as the location of the ring center is concerned: the energies vary by at most $\Delta E{ad} = 2$ meV.
-As already shown by Bilić et al. [28], varying the angle between the symmetry axis of pyridine and the Au surface from 0° to 20° only leads to minor changes in the adsorption energy.
-We have chosen an optimized adsorption geometry with an Au-N-distance of 3.5 Å and a tilting angle of 10° to model the adsorption of flat-lying pyridine.
+However, there is little corrugation as far as the location of the ring center is concerned: the energies vary by at most $\Delta E{ad}=2$ meV.
+As already shown by Bilić et al., varying the angle between the symmetry axis of pyridine and the Au surface from 0° to 20° only leads to minor changes in the adsorption energy.
+We have chosen an optimized adsorption geometry with an Au-N-distance of 3.5 Å and a tilting angle of 10° to model the adsorption of flatlying pyridine.
 The changes in intermolecular bond lengths and angles relative to the pyridine in the gas phase are very small.
-In contrast to these calculational results at low coverages, the flat orientation was found to be the stable one in experiments [17].
+In contrast to these calculational results at low coverages, the flat orientation was found to be the stable one in experiments.

-As far as the adsorption of benzene on Au(111) is concerned, we found that the most stable adsorption site is a 3-fold hollow position for the ring center of benzene (see Fig. 1a), again in agreement with calculations by Bilić et al. [27].
-However, our calculated adsorption energy of -0.03 eV is 0.05 eV smaller in its absolute value than the adsorption energy reported by Bilić et al..
-This discrepancy might be explained by the fact that we use more k-points to sample the irreducible Brillouin zone.
-The equilibrium distance from the surface is calculated to be 3.6 Å in contrast to 3.5 Å obtained by Bilić etal.
-[27].
-Changes in the molecular binding geometry of benzene upon adsorption are negligible (<0.05%).
-Our calculations confirm the experimentally determined flat adsorption geometry but underestimate the measured adsorption energy of -0.63 eV [10].
+As far as the adsorption of benzene on Au(111) is concerned, we found that the most stable adsorption site is a threefold hollow position for the ring center of benzene [see Fig. 1(a)], again in agreement with calculations by Bilić et $al.^{27}$ However, our calculated adsorption energy of -0.03 eV is 0.05 eV smaller in its absolute value than the adsorption energy reported by Bilić et al. This discrepancy might be explained by the fact that we use more k-points to sample the irreducible Brillouin zone.
+The equilibrium distance from the surface is calculated to be 3.6 Å in contrast to 3.5 Å obtained by Bilić et al. Changes in the molecular binding geometry of benzene upon adsorption are negligible (<0.05%).
+Our calculations confirm the experimentally determined flat adsorption geometry but underestimate the measured adsorption energy of -0.63 eV.

-The small adsorption energies, large distances from the surfaces and small changes in the bond lengths and angles compared to the molecules in the gas phase found in our calculations indicate that there is only a weak inter-
+The small adsorption energies, large distances from the surfaces and small changes in the bond lengths and angles compared to the molecules in the gas phase found in our calculations indicate that there is only a weak interaction taking place between the aromatic molecules and the metal surface.
+In order to get a deeper insight into the bonding situation, the next section will describe the electronic properties of the adsorption complex.